astronomer/docs/astro/connect-external-services.md

 3. Go to the Google Cloud project in which your external data service is hosted.
 4. Add the Kubernetes service account for your Astro Deployment to the principal of that Google Cloud project.
 See [Configure applications to use Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).
 5. Bind the service account to a role that has access to your external data service.
 6. Optional.
-Complete these steps for every Astro Deployment that requires access to external data services on GCP.
+Repeat these steps for every Astro Deployment that requires access to external data services on GCP.

 :::info